NetsoftHoldings/HubstaffExportTool/README.md

     -h, --help          Displays help message
     -v, --version       Display the version, then exit -V, --verbose       Verbose output
-    -t, --apptoken      The application token in hubstaff -p, --password      The password to authenticate account -e, --email         The email used for authentication -s, --start_time    Start date to pick the screens -f, --stop_time     End date to pick screens
     -j, --projects      Comma separated list of project IDs -u, --users         Comma separated list of user IDs -i, --image         What image to export (full || thumb || both)